digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 }
 ```

-Looking at the above result, you can notice the custom `http_requests_per_second` metric with a value of `0`.
+Looking at the above output, you can notice the custom `http_requests_per_second` metric with a value of `0`.
 This is normal, because you haven't generated any load for the application yet.

 Now, you can move to the final step, and create a HPA for the `prometheus-example-app` deployment used in this tutorial.
 Then, you will create load on the application, using the [custom_metrics_service_load_test](assets/scripts/custom_metrics_service_load_test.sh) script provided in the `Starter Kit` repository.

 ### Creating and Testing HPAs using Custom Metrics

-Defining a HPA for automatically scaling applications based on custom metrics follows the same steps as in the resource requests example.
-The only difference is the metrics field, which is now using custom metrics to help HPA take decisions (e.g. `http_requests_per_second`).
+Defining a HPA for automatically scaling applications on custom metrics is similar to the metrics server examples.
+The only difference is the metrics field, which in this case is using custom metrics to help HPA take decisions (e.g. `http_requests_per_second`).

 Typical HPA definition based on custom metrics looks like below (explanations for the important fields can be found inline):